 - Establish the local endpoint of the tunnel (gateway).

 - Select the physical, outgoingInterfaceon the firewall where the local gateway resides.

-- From theLocal IP Addressdrop-down, select the IP address that will be used as the endpoint for the VPN connection.
-This is the external-facing interface with a publicly routable IP address on the firewall.
+- From theLocal IP Addressdrop-down, select the IP address that the VPN connection will use as the endpoint; this is the external-facing interface with a publicly routable IP address on the firewall.